Surprise! A derivation of entropy

 $$ \begin{align*} H(N) &= H(\text{categories}) + \sum_i p_i H(n_i) \\ -H(\text{categories}) &= \sum_i p_i H(n_i) - H(N) \\ &\text{The sum of probabilities is 1, so multiplying by it has no effect} \\ -H(\text{categories}) &= \sum_i p_i H(n_i) - \sum_i p_i H(N) \\ -H(\text{categories}) &= \sum_i p_i \left( H(n_i) - H(N) \right) \\ -H(\text{categories}) &= \sum_i p_i \left( \log n_i - \log N \right) \\ -H(\text{categories}) &= \sum_i p_i \left( \log (n_i / N) \right) \\ &\text{$n_i/N$ is just the probability of $i^{th}$ choice} \\ H(\text{categories}) &= -\sum_i p_i \log p_i \end{align*} $$

-Also note that the total number of events, $N$, gets subsumed into the probability distribution.
+Also note that the total number of events - microstates - $N$, gets subsumed into the probability distribution.

-Entropy does not depend on the number of events (microstates), but the probability of events’ categories (macrostates).
+Entropy does not depend on the number of events (microstates), but the categorization of events (macrostates).

 $$ H(macrostates…) = -\sum_i p_i \log p_i $$